afarin-fatemeh-rezaei/Instacart-Order-Analysis/README.md

 ## 📈 Live Dashboard

-An interactive dashboard was built in Looker Studio to present findings to stakeholders.
+An interactive dashboard was built in Data Studio to present findings to stakeholders.

 🔗 **Dashboard Link:** [Click Here to View](https://datastudio.google.com/reporting/8fac75f1-af58-4064-a7d0-dd44ffdac431)